Mindat, Chin State

-Mindat is located at south of the Chin State.
-Mindat (/my/) is a town in the Chin State of Western Myanmar.It is the administration seat of Mindat Township and Mindat District.
-The people speak the Kʼchò language.
+Mindat (/my/) is a town in Chin State of western Myanmar (Burma).
+It is the administrative seat of Mindat Township and Mindat District.
+The inhabitants speak the Kʼchò language.

 History

 In 2021, the town was the site of the battle of Mindat during the Myanmar civil war (2021–present).

 People

-The people living in Mindat are called K'Cho(Cho), which is made up of 3 regions; Mün, Daai, and Kaang.
-The K'Cho people are known for their rare tradition of females having their face tattooed.
-However, this tradition is no longer practice since in 1962 and face tattoo can only be seen on elderly women.
-Beginning in the early 21st century, many of the K'Cho people have migrated to many different parts of the world including United States, Australia, Denmark, Norway, New Zealand, Malaysia, and many others.
+The people living in Mindat are called K'Cho (Cho), who are divided into 3 regions: Mün, Daai, and Kaang.
+The K'Cho people are known for their rare tradition of females having their faces tattooed.
+However, this tradition has not been practiced since 1962, and face tattoos are now seen only on elderly women.
+Beginning in the early 21st century, many of the K'Cho people have migrated to many different parts of the world, including the United States, Australia, Denmark, Norway, New Zealand, Malaysia, and other countries.